arcus-azure/arcus.testing/docs/preview/04-Guidance/migrate-from-v1-to-v2.md

 ```

 ### `NoSqlItemFilter` ➡️ `Func<NoSqlItem, bool>`
-Previous versions had a dedicated type called `NoSqlItemFilter` to filter out certain Azure Cosmos NoSql items subject for deletion during the setup/teardown of the container.
+Previous versions had a dedicated type called `NoSqlItemFilter` to filter out certain Azure Cosmos DB for NoSQL items subject for deletion during the setup/teardown of the container.
 The type has been removed in v2 in favor of a built-in delegation.

 ```diff
 TemporaryNoSqlContainer.CreateIfNoExistsAsync(..., options =>